 In his ground-breaking monograph Dwelling Places (2003), James Procter explores the way in which during the 1980s and 1990s Bradford reimagined itself through a nostalgic lens as a tourist destination and the heritage site of Haworth and Baildon, dales and moorland, Brontës and J. B. Priestley.
 He tracks 1990s tourism campaigns’ bleaching out, ruralization and depopulation of the local history of migration and tense race relations, writing: ‘the white countryside was allowed to replace the multicultural metropolis as the essential image of Bradford’.
 Earlier in the same work, Procter argues for the need to provincialize London in order to focus on a ‘devolved cultural geography of black [or brown] Britain’ through literature.
 This is one appropriate way of viewing Alam’s and Dhand’s work, as authors who are unashamedly devolved and Bradfordian, and who counter the isolated white noir anti-hero of yesteryear.

 The West Yorkshire metropolis had a thriving status as an industrial centre for the textiles industry (especially wool) in the nineteenth and early twentieth centuries.
 Booming employment opportunities in the production of worsted cloth attracted German Jewish, then Irish, and finally South Asian migrants – this last group changing the city so substantially that it is sometimes known colloquially today as ‘Bradistan’.
 Many of Britain’s and especially Bradford’s so-called Pakistani communities actually came from Mirpur in the underdeveloped region of Azad (‘Free’) Kashmir.
 First ‘pioneer’ migrants and later their families moved to Bradford from the early 1960s onwards, due to the pull factor of the British need for factory workers and the push factor of displacement back home because of the construction of the Mangla Dam in Mirpur District.
-The contemporaneous demand for menial labour in northern England’s textiles factories, combined with a relative ease of movement prior to the Commonwealth Immigrants Act of 1962, encouraged the relocation of thousands of Kashmiris to Yorkshire, Birmingham, Greater Manchester and other regions.
+The contemporaneous demand for menial labour in northern England’s textiles factories, combined with a relative ease of movement prior to the Commonwealth Immigrants Act of 1962, encouraged the relocation of thousands of Kashmiris to Yorkshire, the West Midlands, Greater Manchester and other regions.

 Since their arrival in large numbers in the 1960s to work in the booming textiles industry, pioneer migrants experienced difficulties settling into often brusque and insular West Yorkshire.
 They and many of their descendants continue to come under pressure to assimilate; experience everyday racism, discrimination and structural inequality; are vulnerable to an escalation of far-right activity; and fear the loss or dilution of their Islamic identity.
 As of February 2017, Bradford was ranked the fifth most income-deprived local authority in England, making it an urgent place in which to conduct research into the cultural production of socio-economically disadvantaged communities.
 Bradford’s population is also unusually young, with 30% of its inhabitants under twenty years old, which presents problems of unemployment.
 The 2011 Census revealed that Bradford district has the highest rate of Pakistanis and Kashmiris in England and Wales, at approximately 20%, with Asians as a whole at nearly 27%.
 Muslims amount to 25% of the city’s population, making them the second largest religious group after Christians (by contrast Sikhs constitute less than 1% of Bradford’s population).